dicebear/dicebear/CONTRIBUTING.md

 - Dart code is formatted with `dart format` and analyzed with `dart analyze --fatal-infos` (lints from `analysis_options.yaml`); run both in `src/dart/core/` before you open a PR.
-- C# code is formatted with `dotnet format` and builds with warnings as errors;
+- C# code is formatted with `dotnet format` and builds with warnings as errors.
-  run both against `DiceBear.Core.csproj` and `tests/DiceBear.Core.Tests.csproj`
+  Run both against `DiceBear.Core.csproj` and `tests/DiceBear.Core.Tests.csproj`
   in `src/csharp/core/` before you open a PR.
 The four-space indent comes from the `[*.cs]` section of the repository `.editorconfig`.